ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 The Advancing Personality

-What I have said in the last chapter applies as well to the professional person and the wage earner as to the person who is engaged in selling or any other form of business.
+WHAT I HAVE SAID IN THE LAST CHAPTER APPLIES as well to the professional person and the wage-earner as to the person who is engaged in selling or any other form of business.

 No matter whether you are a physician, a teacher, or a clergyman, if you can give increase of life to others and make them sensible of that fact, they will be attracted to you, and you will get rich.
 The physician who holds the vision of himself as a great and successful healer, and who works toward the complete realization of that vision with faith and purpose, as described in former chapters, will come into such close touch with the source of life that he will be phenomenally successful; patients will come to him in throngs.